ms-sherbert/Otago-lizard-rocks/README.md

 # Otago-lizard-rocks

 # Repository description
 Data from the journal article Herbert S.M., Knox C., Clarke D., Bell T.P.
 'Colonisation of constructed rock piles by lizards in a grassland habitat in Otago, New Zealand'.
 Submitted to the New Zealand Journal of Ecology in 2022.
+While the original analysis was performed in PRESENCE, there is also some code in this repository to provide the option of analysing these data using the 'unmarked' package in R.

 # Abstract